WHY WE’RE NOT BLOODY MOVING TO BLOODY

 Fiddling with fonts, the screen, the keyboard,

-While the owner thinks, “One thé.
+The owner meanwhile thinks, “One thé.
 My power socket,”

 Does the maths, suspects he’s out of pocket